aliaksei-ramanouski-idf/project/project.md

 |node-todo|
 | :------------ |
 |[link](https://github.com/manlyalex/node-todo)|

-It's project written in Java Script programming language using Angular framework + MongoDB.
+Simple Todo app with ability to save info in the MongoDB.

 ![Sheme](https://github.com/manlyalex/project/blob/master/sheme-03.jpg)

 Technologies which were used in project